tsnellgrove/dark_castle3/doc/to_do.md

 			IDEA: "the X refuses the item.
 They appear to be overburdened."
 		- DONE: handle edge cases (e.g. 1 lb diff order of operations issues)
 			- NOTE: very hard to be certain of all cases but I've reviewed; now always remove before append
-		- INPROC: update Creature.hand_lst_append() to deal with case where Burt will be overburdened by gift
+		- DONE: update Creature.hand_lst_append() to deal with case where Burt will be overburdened by gift
 			- NOTE: can happen as result of gift (return gift) or modular machine (e.g. royal_crown)
 			- DONE: to pass active_gs to hand_lst_append() I first need to pass it to put_in_hand():
 				- DONE: creature_class_def()